dominant-strategies/quai-docusaurus/docs/develop/tutorials/solidityX.md

 Transaction mined with hash: 0x348e8dea20b73089b51e6b3d2b3abd8a9e8ca63e06be20375cf721e13aabd590
 ```

-**Once the second transaction is confirmed, our two QRC20 contracts have been successfully linked across chains.** You can now send your "Quai Cross Chain Token" from Cyprus 1 to Cyprus 2 without a bridge or external service!
+**Once the second transaction is confirmed, our two QRC721 contracts have been successfully linked across chains.** After minting a token, you can now send your NFTs from Cyprus 1 to Cyprus 2 without a bridge or external service!

 This deployment and linking process can be repeated for any number of chains within Quai Network purely by deploying the contract to the desired chains and linking them with the `addApprovedAddresses` method. **You now have the tools to deploy and link contracts across all 9 shards within Quai Network**.

-For a more detailed example on how to deploy and link contracts across all shards within Quai Network, check out the [Dominant Strategies' quais-by-example repo](https://github.com/dominant-strategies/quais-by-example/tree/main/contract-qrc20).
+For a more detailed example on how to deploy and link contracts across all shards within Quai Network, check out the [Dominant Strategies' quais-by-example repo](https://github.com/dominant-strategies/quais-by-example/tree/main/contract-qrc721).

 :::info
-The same deploy and link method can be used for any other SolidityX based contract with cross-chain logic, including the [QRC-721 Token Standard](https://github.com/dominant-strategies/SolidityX-Contracts/blob/main/QRC721X.sol).
+The same deploy and link method can be used for any other SolidityX based contract with cross-chain logic, including the [QRC-20 Token Standard](https://github.com/dominant-strategies/SolidityX-Contracts/blob/main/QRC20X.sol).
 :::